 The Royal School of Needlework teaches bespoke live and online hand embroidery classes with a number of museums and partners around the UK including the V&A and Fashion & Textile museums in London and the D-Day Story in Portsmouth.
-Each class is inspired by a current exhibition at the venue.
+Each class is inspired by a current exhibition or object on display at the venue.

 For more information email: [email protected]

 Fashion & Textile Museum, London